10 Creative Brands to Inspire Your Instagram Business Strategy

-TIP: Use Whitagram (iOS + Android) to add borders to your photos before you post!
+TIP: Use Whitagram (iOS) to add borders to your photos before you post!

 4. Keep Your Feed Fun

 This Palm Springs hotel appears fresh, hip, and fun from what they share on Instagram!
-The Saguaro (@thesaguarops) excels at sharing photos that capture the colour and energy of their brand in each photo, which makes their Instagram feed as inviting as a visit to their hotel.
+The Saguaro (@saguarohotels) excels at sharing photos that capture the color and energy of their brand in each photo, which makes their Instagram feed as inviting as a visit to their hotel.

 5. Share a Story in 9 Photos